Final draft of revised Byelaws

 The report to Authority sets the legal background, work carried out so far, the ‘minded to make’ modifications and next steps.

 A High Court judgment issued on 13 January 2023 ruled there was no legal right to backpack (wild) camp on Dartmoor under the Dartmoor Commons Act 1985.

 We have appealed the judgment.
 While that legal process takes place we have paused the Byelaws review.

 What happens next?

 In line with the byelaw-making process, we have consulted with statutory consultees and key interest groups, as well as considering any further comments.

 Although there is no statutory requirement for another formal public consultation, we welcome comments on this final draft.

 What changes are being proposed?

-View a side-by-side comparison of the existing and proposed byelaws (PDF) or the full draft byelaws.
+View a side-by-side comparison of the existing, proposed in September 2021 and, revised in November 2022 byelaws or the full final draft revised byelaws comparison of the existing, proposed and revised byelaws (PDF) or the full draft byelaws.

 Find out which areas of land the byelaws apply to (PDF).